Edinburgh, Loanhead and Roslin Railway: Extending to Glencorse

 A re-inspection of the line took place on 25 June, and the opening to passenger traffic was then approved on 28 June 1877.
 The line opened on 2 July 1877, to a "Glencross" station opposite the Glencorse Barracks.
-The station was later renamed Glencorse.
+The station was later renamed Glencorse railway station.
 There were five passenger trains daily, with first second and fourth class available.
 There was a self-acting incline running from Greenlaw Colliery to Glencorse station.

 The line was soon further extended the short distance to Penicuik Gas Works on 30 June 1878.
 The Greenlaw colliery tramway was transferred a short distance to the west, bringing the coal from Mauricewood Colliery (a new shaft connected to the Greenlaw workings) to the main line nearer the Gas Works end of the line; this took place some time between 1878 and 1894.